 5. Anatomical support

-6. Client service: 60-days wear test, free returns & money-back guarantee
+6. Client service: 60-day wear test, free returns & money-back guarantee

 Cons:

 1. The price.
-Orthofeet is the only however the foremost costly orthopedical footwear
+Orthofeet is the most costly orthopedic footwear

-2. Solely obtainable in medium breadth or wide.
+2. Solely obtainable in medium breadth or broad.
 No extra-wide

-4. Carpet Slipper for Neuropathy for Man & Women
+4. Carpet Slipper for Neuropathy for Men & Women

-The Glerups GR could also be a winter-style carpet slipper that comes in several androgynous color choices.
+The Glerups GR could also be a winter-style carpet slipper with several androgynous colour choices.

 1. The higher consists of wool and felt materials with a soft and heat interior lining